 RECYCLED ROBOT FOR KIDS!

-A thrown together robot made out of a mixture of your recycled junk!
+A thrown together recycled robot made out of a mixture of your junk!

-This is an opportunity to get them involved in collecting everything that they can find in the recycling bag to convert into a ‘Rubbish’ or ‘Junk’ Robot!
+This is an opportunity to get them involved in collecting everything they can find in the recycling bag to convert into a ‘Rubbish’ or ‘Junk’ Robot!

-I mean, kids have an amazing imagination and can magically pull together all these odd shapes and sizes.
+Kids have an amazing imagination and can magically pull together all these odd shapes and sizes.

 Put it out there…. is this shape a …….(whilst they are handling them), rectangle, square, triangle, circle, sphere and so on.

-Phew! a bit long winded, but here’s a more fun way to expain this in two short videos.
-Take a look at this super kids site:- BBC bite size information for kids.
+Phew!
+This is a bit lengthy, but here’s a much more fun way to explain this in two short videos.

-Here is another way of looking at triangles as there are different types and this might be useful for your kids to know for when they move up in year groups.
+Here is another way of looking at triangles as there are different types and this might be useful for your kids to know when they move up in year groups.

 When you want a bit of peace just hand your kids some lego and this is their escapism!